Daksh-Aggarwal/Habit-Tracker-CLI/README.md

   * If you missed days → your streak resets
   * If you've already marked it today → it doesn't count again
 * You can view all habits and their current streaks anytime
+* You can edit and delete any habit anytime

 ---